HafsaHameed457/F-Info/rqs.md

 ## How can we combine multiple reducers in React?

 When working with Redux we sometimes require multiple reducers.
 In many cases, multiple actions are needed, resulting in the requirement of multiple reducers.
 However, this can become problematic when creating the Redux store.
 To manage the multiple reducers we have function called combineReducers in the redux.
 This basically helps to combine multiple reducers into a single unit and use them.

+## What is context API?

+Context API is used to pass global variables anywhere in the code.
+It helps when there is a need for sharing state between a lot of nested components.
+It is light in weight and easier to use, to create a context just need to call React.createContext().
+It eliminates the need to install other dependencies or third-party libraries like redux for state management.
+It has two properties Provider and Consumer.